 Instructions

-• Beat the cream cheese and butter together until smooth using a hand mixer or a stand mixer.
+• In a large mixing bowl, beat the cream cheese and butter together until smooth using a hand mixer or a stand mixer, about 2 minutes.

 Notes